Aquilegia: Distribution

-Aquilegia species have natural ranges which span the Northern Hemisphere in Eurasia and North America.
+Aquilegia species have natural ranges spanning the Northern Hemisphere in Eurasia and North America.
 These ranges encompass the Circumboreal Region, the geographically largest floristic region in the world.
-The southern limits of the natural Aquilegia ranges are found in northern African and northern Mexico, with the only native African columbine being the A. ballii of the Atlas Mountains.
+The southern limits of the natural Aquilegia ranges are found in northern Africa and northern Mexico, with the only native African columbine being A. ballii of the Atlas Mountains.

 A. vulgaris, a European columbine which possibly originated in the Balkans, has spread through both natural radiation and human assistance to become the most widely distributed Aquilegia species.
 Its range has expanded to include introduced populations that have sometimes become naturalized in Africa, Macaronesia, the Americas, and Oceania.
-The species is also present in Asia, with populations in the Russian Far East and Uzbekistan.
-These introduced A. vulgaris populations typically originated from ornamental cultivation.
+Naturalized populations of A. vulgaris that originated from gardens are the only columbines observed growing in the wild in Australia, with recorded observations in New South Wales, Victoria, and Tasmania.
+The species is also present in Asia, with populations in the Russian Far East and Uzbekistan and where they also typically originated from ornamental cultivation.

 Some columbines are narrowly endemic, with highly restricted ranges.
-A. paui only has a single population with four subpopulations within a few kilometers of each other in the mountains of Ports de Tortosa-Beseit, Catalonia.
+A. paui only has a single population with four subpopulations within a few kilometers of each other in the Ports de Tortosa-Beseit mountains of Catalonia.
 A. hinckleyana only natively populates a single location: the basin of Capote Falls, a waterfall in Texas.
-As of 2005, the entire population of A. nuragica – estimated as 10 to 15 individuals – populated an area of approximately 50 m2 on Sardinia.
+As of 2005, the entire population of A. nuragica – estimated as 10 to 15 individuals – occupied an area of approximately 50 m2 on Sardinia.

 Conservation

 Certain Aquilegia have been identified as having elevated risks of extinction, with some appearing on the IUCN Red List.
-Two Sardinian columbines, A. barbaricina and A. nuragica, have conservation statuses assessed by the IUCN as critically endangered and the same organization listed the species in their Top 50 Mediterranean Island Plants campaign for conservation.
-Some columbines, including both rare and common taxa, are the subject governmental regulations.
+Two Sardinian columbines, A. barbaricina and A. nuragica, have conservation statuses assessed by the IUCN as critically endangered and the same organization listed the species in their 2005 Top 50 Mediterranean Island Plants campaign for conservation.
+Some columbines, including both rare and common taxa, are subject to governmental regulations intended to protect individuals and populations.
 The conflation of taxa has sometimes resulted in uncertainty regarding their conservation statuses.

 Humans pose a significant threat of impairing columbine population health and driving extinction.
 Beyond the desirability of the flowers for display, uncommon or rare Aquilegia face the risk of destruction by botanists and others seeking to add them to their herbariums or private collections.